 It will make you feel good

 Whether it’s reading to young children before your lectures start or spending an hour or two helping out with senior citizens one evening, you’ll feel good about yourself and what you’re doing.
 Volunteering gives you a sense of self-worth because you’re giving back to the community.
 And there are other benefits.
 Volunteering reduces stress, it teaches you new skills and broadens your circle of friends, and for the few hours you’re concentrating on the well-being of others, you won’t be stressing about yourself and your problems.
 In addition, it will give you added motivation and offer a sense of achievement like nothing else – and it’s free!

 It’s easy to get involved with – and flexible!

 Whereas internships and work placements are a little harder to secure, volunteering opportunities are endless and are more than likely available right on your doorstep!
 Weekends, week nights, mornings, or afternoons – you’re bound to find an activity to suit your schedule, which makes volunteering easy and flexible.
 What’s more, most universities have a Student Volunteering Service with a team dedicated to finding opportunities based in the local community, so you may not even have to go out of the way to find yourself a group or organisation!

-Whether it’s filling a gap in your CV or getting experience of the sector you want to work in, the benefits of taking up volunteering far outweigh the time you’ll dedicate towards it.
+Whether it’s filling a gap in your CV or getting experience in the sector you want to work in, the benefits of taking up volunteering far outweigh the time you’ll dedicate towards it.
 So what are you waiting for?
 Take a look at the opportunities available to you today and start building that CV.
-If you’re in a position to combine volunteering with an internship here at Enterprise, we’d love to hear from you.
+If you’re in a position to combine volunteering with an internship or graduate job here at Enterprise, we’d love to hear from you.